yig/GMU-CS425/README.md

 * 2024-11-07: Pin spdlog version to prevent a windows error
 * 2024-11-20: Instruction links to set the working directory from Xcode and Visual Studio.
 * 2024-11-20: Mentioned setting the resource manager path root as a command line parameter.
+* 2024-11-28: Linked to "How to make your game run at 60fps" for a more advanced game loop discussion.